athir-hakimin/IKB42603-CLOUD-COMPUTING-SECURITY-ESSENTIALS/Lab2-Report.md

 <img width="323" height="185" alt="02-task1-namespaces-deployments" src="https://github.com/user-attachments/assets/fc50519b-4bc3-4186-b9a3-762f9743ee95" />

-Both tenants now have their own pod and `ClusterIP` service, isolated at the namespace level but still sharing the same underlying cluster.
+Despite sharing the same underlying cluster, each tenant now has its own pod and `ClusterIP` service, segregated at the namespace level.

 ---

 ## 4. Task 2 — Observe the Default-Open Risk

-To prove that namespaces alone do **not** provide network isolation, `tenant-b`'s service IP was retrieved and a probe pod in `tenant-a` was used to reach it.
+In order to demonstrate that namespaces by themselves **do not** offer network isolation, a probing pod in `tenant-a` was utilized to access the service IP of `tenant-b`.

 ```
 kubectl get svc web -n tenant-b -o jsonpath='{.spec.clusterIP}'; echo